What is ABC Analysis? How does ABC analysis work?

 What ABC analysis does is that it helps to categorize your customers or products into different classes of business impact.
 This will help you to distribute your time and resources proportionately across these categories, such that each of them gets only the resources they need to yield optimal results and nothing more.

-ABC analysis can be performed across many industries and sectors, such as e-commerce, shipping and marine endeavors, SaaS companies, manufacturing, healthcare, etc.
+ABC analysis can be performed across many industries and sectors, such as e-commerce, shipping and marine endeavors, SaaS companies, manufacturing, healthcare, etc. To see how choosing the best SEO agency can help implement effective market segmentation strategies like the ABC analysis, check out our comprehensive guide on the benefits of choosing the best SEO agency.

 How does ABC analysis work?